jtpgames/Locust_Scripts/README.md

    Look for the line `with open("locust/increasingLowIntensity.csv") as intensityFile:`.
    Comment out this line and uncomment the line corresponding to your desired load intensity profile.
-6. To modify the predictive model, navigate to Session (4) and locate the `Predictor` constructor call.
+6. To modify the predictive model, navigate to Session (4) and follow the instructions in the README.md file within the Simulators repository.
-   Change the name of the model and request types mapping.
-   You can find the available models and mappings in the following folder: `<your_local_simulators_folder>/src/main/resources`.

 # Automated Estimator Pipeline